Body Fat: Why is it important?

 Want to build an attention-grabbing bubble butt, blast away fat that’s stored in all the wrong places, spring-clean your diet, turn back the clock on your skin, skyrocket your self-confidence and shatter your insecurities?
 Check out the BetterMe app and set this plan in motion!

 7. Reduce your sugar intake.
 If you have a sweet tooth, this is some bad news for you: you need to eat less sugar.
-This does not mean that you should avoid sweet foods.
-You still can have low-fat cookies, dried fruits, or other less harmful sources of sugar (14).
+This does not mean that you have to avoid sweet foods.
+You still can have fruits or other sources of natural (i.e. not added) sugar (14).

 8. Get enough sleep.
 Interestingly, the amount of time you spend sleeping plays a significant role in your weight loss.
 There is substantial evidence showing that people who sleep for 6-8 hours are less likely to grow visceral fat (17).
 Also, sleeping helps you curb your appetite, making you eat less (7).